fcs-cs/cs2-classroom-norms/README.md

 - I **learn** best when:
 - So I want a classroom that is: Outta sight.
-- In order to acheive this, I propose the following classroom norm:
+- In order to achieve this, I propose the following classroom norm:

 - I **contribute** best when:
 - So I want a classroom that:
-- In order to acheive this, I propose the following classroom norm:
+- In order to achieve this, I propose the following classroom norm:

 ## Expectations